SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-provisioning-sites.md

 > [!NOTE]
 > A detailed description of group creation using Microsoft Graph is available from the [official documentation](https://developer.microsoft.com/en-us/graph/docs/api-reference/v1.0/api/group_post_groups).

-#### Provisioning an Office 365 Group using the PnP CSOM core component
+#### Provisioning an Office 365 group using the PnP CSOM core component

 The PnP CSOM Core component, available as a [NuGet package](https://www.nuget.org/packages/SharePointPnPCoreOnline), has simplified methods for the "modern" group handling.